MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 #>                    3.58
 ```

-The output tells you right on top that this is a paired test - if it doesn't, check that you have `paired = TRUE` in your function call.
-The next line gives the t-statistic of 2.2012, the degrees of freedom df = 67, and the p-value of 0.03117 (You can look back at Section \@ref(paired-mean-math) to see that these are the same values obtained in the example).
-We also get the confidence interval; since we had a two-sided alternative, we get the correct interval for the true mean difference in price of \$0.33 to \$6.83 greater cost from the UCLA Bookstore.
-The point estimate for the mean difference is the final entry: on average, new bookstore books cost $3.58 more than the same books new from Amazon.

 You might also have a single variable in your dataset that contains the differences within pairs: we will create this for the textbook data in a variable called `price_diff`.
 This format is also usable with the `t.test()` function:

 ```r